To see the full project, go to:

 PARAMARIBO, SURINAME

-We have ‘arrived’ at the third stop : Paramaribo, Suriname
+Recently we left the third stop behind us : Paramaribo, Suriname

 Location : behind the Nola Hatterman Art Academy, next to Fort Zeelandia